 Preparing the Soil Before You Plant an Herb Garden

 Once you have chosen the location for growing an herb garden, you will need to prepare the soil.
-If the soil is sandy or clay heavy, add plenty of compost to the soil.
+If the soil is sandy or clay heavy, add plenty of compost.
 Even if your soil is in pretty good condition, working some compost into the soil will help provide nutrients to the herbs while they are growing.

 When growing herbs, do not use composted manures in the herb garden.
 These are typically high in nitrogen, which will make the herbs grow quickly but will reduce the flavors of the herbs.